Madrid ePrix

-The Madrid ePrix is a planned race of the single-seater, electrically powered Formula E championship, held in Madrid, Spain.
-It will be held for the first time as part of the 2025-26 season.
+The Madrid ePrix is a race of the single-seater, electrically powered Formula E championship, held in Madrid, Spain.
+It was held for the first time as part of the 2025-26 season.

 History

-French Formula E has had a presence in Spain since the 2017-18 season, when the official pre-season testing session was moved from its previous home at Donington Park to Circuit Ricardo Tormo in Cheste, roughly 25 km from Valencia.
+Formula E has had a presence in Spain since the 2017-18 season, when the official pre-season testing session was moved from its previous home at Donington Park to Circuit Ricardo Tormo in Cheste, roughly 25 km from Valencia.
 Prior to that season, several teams had also used other Spanish circuits for testing purposes such as Circuit de Calafat and Circuito Guadix.

-However, the first official ePrix in Spain didn't come until 2021, when Circuit Ricardo Tormo hosted a doubleheader on 24 and 25 April, as a replacement for several cancelled rounds due to the COVID-19 pandemic.
+However, the first official ePrix in Spain did not come until 2021, when Circuit Ricardo Tormo hosted a doubleheader on 24 and 25 April, as a replacement for several cancelled rounds due to the COVID-19 pandemic.
 This was also the first race to take place on a permanent circuit in series history.

 In November 2024, due to devastating flooding that affected the Valencian Community and surrounding areas, the series was forced to move its pre-season test from its usual location at Circuit Ricardo Tormo to Circuito del Jarama.

 In June 2025, Circuito del Jarama was announced as one of the venues on the 2025-26 calendar, with the first ePrix scheduled us take place on 21 March 2026.
+By lap length, it is the longest circuit that Formula E has held a race on, surpassing the Homestead-Miami Speedway.